tategallery/collection/README.md

 ### CSV

 There is one CSV file for artists (`artist_data.csv`) and one (very large) for artworks (`artwork_data.csv`), which we may one day break up into more manageable chunks.
 The CSV headings should be helpful.
 Let us know if not.
-Entrepreneurial hackers could use the CSVs as an index to the JSON collections if they wanted richer data.
+Entrepreneurial hackers could use the CSVs as an index to the JSON collections if they wanted richer data. **NB CSV files are encoded as UTF-8 text, on which older versions of Excel may choke.
+We have inserted a UTF-8 BOM to help Excel detect the encoding, which may or may not be a terrible mistake.**

 ## <a name="usage"></a>Usage guidelines for open data